bitquery/streaming-data-platform-docs/docs/examples/dextrades/latest-trading-pairs-api.md

 ```

-Open this query on our Graphql IDE using this [link](https://graphql.bitquery.io/ide/Latest-pools-created-uniswap-v3_1).
+Open this query on our GraphQL IDE using this [link](https://graphql.bitquery.io/ide/Latest-pools-created-uniswap-v3_1).

 ## Subscribe to the Latest Pairs for Uniswap V3